ddclient/ddclient.github.io/protocols.md

 # easydns

-The 'easydns' protocol is used by the for fee DNS service offered by www.easydns.com.
+The `easydns` protocol is used by the for fee DNS service offered by www.easydns.com.

-Configuration variables applicable to the 'easydns' protocol are:
+Applicable configuration variables are:

 configuration          | information
 -----------------------|-------------